ptums/wedding-photo-gallery/README.md

 ## To Do

 1. Upload photos for each section
-2. Build out Slider Component -- with custom dots and download links
-3. Write component tests
-4. Integrate PWA configs
+2. Integrate PWA configs
-5. Add a download link for the PWA
+3. Add a download link for the PWA
-6. Push to hosting
+4. Push to hosting
-7. Clean up README
+5. Bug: Fix download link issue
+6. Finish writing component tests

 ## Motivation